 Don't over-explain.
 Remember, "No" is a complete sentence.
 It's nice to be polite, but you aren't required to give more detail than you're comfortable with.

 Lisa sent Jeff a text message to express her feelings about him, but Jeff doesn't have the same feelings about Lisa.
 What should he do?

+How to say no when someone asks you out?
 It's no one's fault that you're not interested in the date offer.
 Stay true to your heart!

 Practice rejecting an imaginary invitation: